autonity/docs.autonity.org/content/docs/account-holders/setup-autcli/_index.md

 rpc_endpoint=https://NETWORK_NAME.autonity.org
 ```

+See the [list of available networks](/networks/) to determine the correct endpoint to use.

 ## Usage {#usage}

 The tool is intended to be self documenting via `aut --help`, `aut <command> --help` etc.  Some example commands can be found in the [`aut` CLI repository](https://github.com/autonity/autcli).